Cache-to-Cache: Direct Semantic Communication Between Large Language Models: Conclusion

 \section{Conclusion}

-In conclusion, we demonstrate that LLMs can communicate beyond text.
-We introduce Cache-to-Cache (C2C), a general paradigm that transforms and fuses key–value (KV) caches across models to enable direct semantic communication.
-Across diverse tasks and model configurations, C2C consistently achieves higher task performance and better efficiency than text-to-text communication.
+We demonstrate that LLMs can communicate beyond text.
+We introduce Cache-to-Cache (\name), a general paradigm that transforms and fuses key–value (KV) caches across models to enable direct semantic communication.
+Across diverse tasks and model configurations, \name consistently achieves higher task performance and better efficiency than text-to-text communication.
 These results establish cache-to-cache as a practical alternative to token-based communication and highlight its promise for scalable, low-latency multi-LLM systems.